Wiz1101/Cisco-asa-firewall-configurations/README.md

 - username: Administrator
 - password: Group5

-The commands we used to reset to factory default settings before starting
+The commands we used to reset to factory default settings before starting:

 1. **Firewall (Cisco ASA 5510)**: